Why are there two registers?

 We will only use the information you give us for electoral purposes.
 We will look after personal information securely and we will follow the Data Protection Act 1998.
 We will not give personal information about you and the other people in your household to anyone.

-There is now a provision in the legislation (RPA 1983 sec 9B) for people to register anonymously.
+Anonymous registration is used when a person's (or another member of their household) safety is a risk if their name or address was listed on the electoral register.
 Anonymous electors can vote in the normal way however they will be allocated an electoral number and will be shown in the Electoral Register as that elector number with the letter 'N' but no name or address shown.
-Anonymous registration is used when a person's (or another member of their household) safety is a risk and each application must be supported by one of the following:

 The new register published on 1 December 2016 is available for inspection at the Civic Centre.